We all know that sex work is the oldest profession in the world, but have you read about the most famous sex workers of time?

 Notable Clients: King Charles II of England

-4. Catherine Walters – The Pro with a Heart of Gold
+4. Catherine Walters – The Sex Worker with a Heart of Gold

 Catherine Walters was born in 1839 her mother died young.
 It is reputed that Catherine learned her horseriding skills with a travelling circus.
 People would line up on the streets to see Catherine ride, she was a sight to behold with perfect posture and the most beautiful riding habits ever seen (in fact they fitted her so well, people speculated she had nothing on underneath!).
 She was considered the ultimate fashionista of her time.